Aggrey Burke: Early life and education

-Aggrey Burke was born in 1943 in Saint Elizabeth, Jamaica, where he had his early education.
-His father was Revd Eddie Burke and his grandmother was Emily Watts, who ran a kindergarten.
-He is one of six siblings, the eldest of which was Syd Burke, who became a renowned photographer and journalist.
-In 1959, while still a teenager, Burke moved to Britain with his parents Edmund and Pansy, who had migrated there with three of their sons.
-The family settled in Kew, west London, where Burke was schooled and, as the only black child in his class, experienced feelings of isolation.
-Subsequently he gained admission to study medicine in 1962 at the University of Birmingham – one of a very few Caribbean students – where he was captain of athletics, and from where he graduated in 1968.
+Aggrey Burke was born on 13 May 1943 in Saint Elizabeth, Jamaica, where he received his early education.
+His grandmother was Emily Watts, who ran a kindergarten, and his parents were Revd Edmund (Eddie) Newton Burke and Isolene Theodora Pansy (née Balfour).
+Aggrey was one of six siblings, the eldest being Syd Burke, who became a renowned photographer and journalist.
+After attending four different primary schools, he gained a scholarship to Jamaica College, Kingston.

+In 1959, while still a teenager, Burke moved to Britain with his parents, who had migrated there with three of their sons.
+His father Eddie, a senior civil servant, had been seconded to England to ease community tensions in the aftermath of the 1958 Notting Hill race riots.
+The family settled in Kew, west London, where Burke was schooled at Shene County Grammar School and, as the only black child in his class, experienced feelings of isolation.
+Subsequently, he gained admission to study medicine in 1962 at the University of Birmingham, one of a very few Caribbean students, where he was captain of athletics, and from where he graduated in 1968.